 - Represented the owner of a 236 unit, senior and disabled affordable housing complex in the City of Orange, negotiating the extension of a tax exemption and payment in lieu of tax (PILOT) agreement.
 A local resident filed a lawsuit against the City and the owner, one of over a dozen lawsuits by this plaintiff against the City, arguing that the PILOT extension was not authorized under the applicable statutes and that the City violated various municipal procedures in its approval of the PILOT.
 Mr. Beckelman successfully defended the case before the trial court in Essex County, which ruled in favor of the City and the owner and upheld the legality and the City's approval of the PILOT agreement.
 The plaintiff appealed the trial court decision, which Mr. Beckelman defended and argued on February 7, 2018.
 By per curiam decision on August 2, 2018, the Appellate Division affirmed the Essex trial court decision, upholding the legality of the PILOT agreement and providing assurance to the owner and the residents that the complex will continue to operate as a project-based affordable complex.

 - Serves as redevelopment counsel and special litigation counsel to the City of North Wildwood in connection with complex, multi-party litigation with proceedings before the Chancery Division, the Law Division, and the Appellate Division.
 In a case of first impression, in connection with the bond foreclosure proceeding of Marina Bay Towers, a project financed with low income housing tax credits, the Appellate Division reversed the trial court ruling that a State affordability deed restriction was extinguished under federal regulations.
 The Appellate Division further affirmed the trial court ruling the deed restriction court could be extinguished or modified under the County Improvement Authorities Law, under which law the bonds were issued.
+Following the Appellate Division decision, engaged in extensive multi-party mediation over several months, successfully negotiating a complex, multi-party global settlement of two cases before the Appellate Division, one before the Chancery Division and one in the Law Division.

 - Served as special redevelopment, housing and litigation counsel to the City of Long Branch, the Borough of Flemington and the Township of Robbinsville.
 Has also served as special litigation counsel to the City of New Brunswick and the Borough of Belmar.